cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 This logic deletes the post specified by $id, and uses ``$this->Session->setFlash()`` to show the user a confirmation message after redirecting them on to ``/posts``.
-If the user attempts to do a delete using a GET request, we throw an Exception.
+If the user attempts to do a delete using a POST request, we throw an Exception.
 Uncaught exceptions are captured by CakePHP's exception handler, and a nice error page is displayed.
 There are many built-in :doc:`/development/exceptions` that can be used to indicate the various HTTP errors your application might need